 JK Rowling got kids to read and this got kids to read CS Lewis and even Tolkien.
 Later kids began to read other works.
 They realized that the land of magicians, mythology, and quests for justice were everywhere.
 To the reluctant reader, Harry Potter was a gateway drug.

 The Heroic Cycle: It is important for all students of literature to be able to understand that stories are not new.
 They all seem to be confined to previously created frameworks.
 The Heroic Cycle is framework they will see again and again.
-Just like Odysseus, Harry’s parents were out of the picture.
+Just like Odysseus, Harry is sent to do impossible tasks.
 Just like Odysseus, Harry had friends that seemed to look to him for guidance, yet they made silly mistakes that would always get him in trouble.
 Just like Odysseus, Harry’s pride always got the best of him.
 Just like Odysseus, Harry had a guide to help him when times were tough.

 Character & Dialect: Harry Potter, his pals, his foes, are wonderfully created with visible descriptions, foils, and flaws.
 Students for the first time will also see that the use of dialect helps to form our impressions and interpretations of a character.
 We know Hagrid is a simple fellow not just because of his description, but because of his dialect.
 His dialect helps to endear him to the reader.
 We feel more sorry for him because he seems unaware to the evils of the real world.
 And if a 7th grader can understand why Rowling used dialect to form her characters, they will also understand why Steinbeck uses dialect in Of Mice and Men.